-Drawing quickly and expressively with a traditional ink pen, British children’s illustrator Sholto Walker transfers all the energy and emotion of his approach directly into the colourful characters he creates.
+Drawing quickly and expressively with a traditional ink pen, British children’s illustrator Sholto Walker transfers all the energy and emotion of his approach directly into the colorful characters he creates.
 From his languid line work to frenetically scratched-in detail, there’s an immediacy to his work that instantly engages the viewer and pulls them into the story he’s illustrating.

 Expressive, immediate and witty, Sholto’s work has its own unique, fun character to it.
 The look can range from cartoony to a 19th century illustration style.
 While drawing, he always imagines the person viewing the image at an individual level rather than as a ‘market’.